giuliandrimba/sprockets-cjs/README.md

 ## About

-This project is a fork of the original sprockets-commonjs.
-Due to the lack of maintainance of the original project, I decided to create a new one based on it, and publish it as a gem.
+This project is a fork of the original [sprockets-commonjs](https://github.com/maccman/sprockets-commonjs).

+Due to the lack of maintainance of the original project, I decided to create a new one based on it, make some changes and publish it as a new gem.

 ## What is CommonJS?